Yes, it’s true, you can put the hoodie back on your hoodless cobra and gain the benefits of having a foreskin again.

 Foreskin restoration is a process in which the skin on a circumcised penis is expanded over the penis to mimic the functionality of the lost foreskin.

-Foreskin restoration dates back to ancient times, during the reign of Emperor Tiberius, when surgical procedures were done to lengthen the foreskin of men with short foreskin or men who’ve been circumcised.
+Foreskin restoration dates back to ancient times, during the reign of Emperor Tiberius, when surgical procedures were done to lengthen the foreskin of men with short foreskin or men who had been circumcised.

 In ancient Greek and Roman societies, not having a foreskin was considered improper, which is why foreskin restoration was practiced among Jews in Ancient Rome, a procedure known as epispasm.